I am a terrible waiter.

-Yet God unflinchingly commits to the process of what He is doing in and through me whether or not I realize it.
+God is unflinchingly committed to the process of what He is doing in and through me whether or not I realize it.

 Even today, as my flesh demands answers (and a diagnosis), a deeper question awaits me: Do I trust God enough to wait for Him?

-The all-powerful God who has ransomed His people, defeated the grave and persevered generation after generation so that all might come to repentance, invites me to embrace my unfulfilled longings, for better or worse, in the dark days, in the joy-filled days and in this current season of waiting.
+The all-powerful God who has overcome death and persevered generation after generation so that all might come to know Him invites me to embrace my unfulfilled longings, for better or worse, in the dark days, in the joy-filled days and in this current season of waiting.

 At times, the problems of our world can feel overwhelming.
 Where do we find hope in it all?